Criminal Law

 The Arrest Record

-After getting arrested, documents will be created recording that arrest.
-One of these will be a written report of your arrest that the police have filled out.
-Your attorney will want a copy of that arrest document so he or she can review the date, time, and place of your arrest.
-In addition, the report will provide information about the suspected crime, alleged victim, and other information that it is important to have when seeking legal representation as a criminal defendant.
+After getting arrested, there will be an arrest record.
+One of these will be a written police report from the law enforcement officers.
+Your attorney will want a copy of the arrest documents so they can review the date, time, and place of your arrest.
+The report will provide information about the suspected crime, alleged victims, arrest warrant, probable cause, and other information.

-Chances are, the police have created a file on you during their investigation of whether you committed a crime.
-The file may contain photographs, maps, notes from interviews with the police officer, evidence logs, the initial police report, and other information uncovered in the investigation.
-In the United States criminal justice system, your attorney is entitled to see a complete copy of the police file so that he or she can fully defend you.
-In other words, your attorney needs any evidence that the police have that tends to incriminate you or exonerate you.
+The police may have created a file on you during their investigation.
+A police investigation could contain photographs, maps, notes from interviews with the police officer, evidence logs, and other information uncovered in the investigation.
+In the U.S. criminal justice system, your attorney is entitled to see a complete copy of the police file so they can defend you.
+In other words, your lawyer needs any evidence that the police have.

 Your Motor Vehicle Records